cryptozealot/quick-api/README.md

 mkdir phpmysql
 ```
 #### Step 4: Create Docker Composer definition
 Create a file called *docker-compose.yml* in this folder.
-It contains the istructions for Docker Compose to create the three images (mysql, adminer to manage the database and php/apache for hosting the php-crud-api script)
+It will contain the intructions for Docker Compose to create the three images (mysql, adminer to manage the database and php/apache for hosting the php-crud-api script)
 ```yaml
 # docker-compose.yml